White-Hat Subterfuge

 Status is not value

-For a long time, I lumped popularity, trust, leadership, and economic success together.
-Logically, it felt like they should correlate.
+For a long time, I grouped popularity, trust, leadership, and economic success together.

 Status is social.